Cane Corso Diseases: Typical Diseases – An Overview

 • Hesitation when climbing stairs or jumping

-• Medical treatment: Painkillers and anti-inflammatories can relieve the symptoms.
+• Medical treatment: Painkillers and anti-inflammatories can alleviate the symptoms.
 In severe cases, surgery may be necessary.

 • Physiotherapy: Regular physiotherapy can improve muscle strength and mobility.